Frugal tips for back to school supplies.

 When you get your list of requested back to school supplies try to find as many of the supplies at home first, before going to the store.
 Search through your school supply box, and dig through closets, desks and drawers.

 Get the kids involved in this!
 Turn it into a game and have a race to see who can find the most supplies from their classroom list at home.

 2. Compare Prices

-Look through multiple sales fliers to compare school supply prices.
-Some items will be cheaper at the dollar store, but other items will be cheaper somewhere else.
+As you are price comparing you will find that some school supplies will be cheaper at the dollar store, but other items will be cheaper somewhere else.
 It takes a little extra work and planning, but it will save you money!

 - Related: A Month of School Lunchbox Ideas